WDD 130: Web Fundamentals

 You may need to close and restart VS Code in order to start using the extension.

-Open with Five Server Menu Option
+Open with Live/Five Server Menu Option

 After right mouse clicking on an HTML file in the VS Code explorer, this menu option appears.